B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/NSStats.rst

     INNUENDO_cgMLST                     2          8558      2830016
     ------------------------------------------------------------------

-Retrieve property values for a schema
+Retrieve property values for a schema:

 ::